breatheco-de/content/src/content/how-to/pandas-data-cleaning.md

 9      242     Emily   Johnson   19  777-888-9999    emily@hotmail.com
 ```

-Here we want to establish the pattern `000-000-0000` on all the values in the `Phone` column, for this first, we have to delete all the values that are not a number with the [replace](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.replace.html) function and the syntax `r"[^0-9]",  '', regex=True`, after this, we want ot set the pattern on all the numbers in this column, for this, we use a `lambda` function and the f-string (format string) expression `f"{item[0:3]}-{item[3:6]}-{item[6:]}"` which is used to embed expressions inside string literals, but we do this only if the current value has a `string` type and have ten characters, as you can see in the index `5` of the column `Phone` we have a `None` value and in the index index `7` of the same column we have a number with only 9 digits, none of these characters meet the condition so they are replaced by a `None` value that will be removed later.
+Here we want to establish the pattern `000-000-0000` on all the values in the `Phone` column, for this first, we have to delete all the values that are not a number with the [replace](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.replace.html) function and the syntax `r"[^0-9]",  '', regex=True`, after this, we want to set this pattern on all the phone numbers in this column, for this, we use a `lambda` function and the f-string (format string) expression `f"{item[0:3]}-{item[3:6]}-{item[6:]}"` which is used to embed expressions inside string literals, but we do this only if the current value has a `string` type and have ten characters, as you can see in the index `5` of the `Phone` column we have a `None` value and in the index index `7` of the same column we have a number with only 9 digits, none of these characters meet the condition so they are replaced by a `None` value that will be removed later.

 ### 5. Delete rows with None values